strudeljs/strudel/README.md

 }
 ```

+It's recommended to start a project using dedicated [CLI](https://github.com/strudeljs/strudel-cli)

 ## Documentation

-To check more examples and docs visit [http://strudeljs.org](strudeljs.org).
+To check more examples and docs visit [strudeljs.org](http://strudeljs.org).

 ## Contributing